 A major breakthrough in the Conference's history came in 1986 when the Football League finally agreed to automatic promotion and relegation.
 Scarborough were the first club to take advantage, replacing Lincoln City in Football League Division Four for 1987-88.
 From the 2002-03 season, a second promotion place was achieved, going to the winners of a play-off competition between those clubs in 2nd - 5th place.

 A second layer, with Northern and Southern Divisions feeding into the existing league (re-christened as the National Division) started in 2004-05, heading the wholescale re-organisation of the non-league pyramid.
+The National Division became the Premier Division in 2007.

 |2000-01||Rushden & Diamonds|